dawichi/dawichi.dev/posts/04-map-vs-object.md

 Map is mainly used for fast searching and looking up data, as it has some big differences with Object who make it perfect for that cases.

--   **Key**: In Object the key must be simple types (string, number).
-Manwhile, in Map you can use anything as key, such as functions or other objects.
+-   **Key**: In Object the key must be simple types (string or number).
+But in Map you can use anything as key, such as functions or other objects.

 -   **Order**: Object doesn't respect the order of the pairs once they have been stored, but Map does.